Murder of Amber-Rose Rush: Verdict

+Sentencing

 On 6 March 2020, Skantha was sentenced to a life sentence with a non-parole term of 19 years in the Dunedin High Court.
 The sentence was welcomed by Rush's family including her father.
 Skantha has maintained his innocence and his lawyer Eaton announced that he would be appealing the verdict on the basis of a miscarriage of justice.
 Rush's family were upset that Skantha wore earplugs during the victim impact statement by her deceased mother and subsequent sentencing.
 He was not convicted of indecent assault.

 Skantha's appeal and death

 In mid-November 2020, Skantha's lawyer Jonathan Eaton, QC appealed the verdict at the New Zealand Court of Appeal, claiming that the trial judge Justice Gerald Nation lacked "essential balance" and sided with the prosecution.
 The Crown defended the Judge, arguing that he balanced his comments in considerable overall detail.

 On 14 April 2021, the Court of Appeal dismissed Skantha's appeal against his conviction, ruling that they were satisfied that the evidence proved that the man killed Rush and also threatened to kill four people in order to silence a witness.
 Rush's father Shane welcomed the Court of Appeal's ruling, stating that the trial and appeal process had cost the family significant stress.

 The following day, it was reported that Skantha had died in custody at the Otago Corrections Facility the previous day.
 His death was not treated as suspicious and has been referred to the Coroner.
 Corrections officials acknowledged that they were unaware of the dismissal of Skantha's appeal but confirmed that Skantha had received communication about the Court of Appeal's dismissal in a phone call from a representative of his legal counsel.
 In addition, Corrections confirmed that they had attempted to save Skantha's life.
 Shane Rush expressed relief that the family would no longer need to concern themselves with appeals or parole hearings following Skantha's death, while conveying his condolences to Skantha's family.